 I will.

-Uh there's fun, there's music outside.
+There's fun, there's music outside.

-Uh, and there is none other than Wallman who made an appearance, John.
+They were just playing Freebird from Leonard Skinner, and there was none other than Wallman who made an appearance, John.

-So uh pretty exciting night for us.
+So, a pretty exciting night for us.

 Wow.

-And all right, so Jeff Lord, by the way, very early on knew the Trump phenomenon was happening, and thus he had his first best selling book.
+And all right, so Jeff Lord, by the way, very early on, knew the Trump phenomenon was happening, and thus he had his first best-selling book.

-I I just knew I had to pass this on to you.
+I just knew I had to pass this on to you.

-Trump supporters here are gathering, they've taken over a tavern here in uh the little borough of New Cumberland, Pennsylvania.
+They've taken over a tavern here in the little borough of New Cumberland, Pennsylvania.

-And they uh it's it's uh watch the speech party.
+And it's a watch the speech party.

-I mean, these people are really ginned up about President Trump.
+I mean, these people are really ginned up about President Trump, and they're going to turn out and support him.

-Uh this is just over the border.
+This is just over the border.

 One of the sponsors of this is the York Republicans, York County, which is adjacent to us here.